cawhitecode/Reddit-Relational-DB-project/README.md

 5. Number of Subscribers</br>
 6. The rank of the submission</br>
 </br>
-Note: Version 3 has expanded this to submission ID, time created, time of the pull, words of the title, name of the author, author ID, author's comment and link karma, used in relational database to save space and time for later use and analysis
+Note: Version 3 has expanded this to submission ID, time created, time of the pull, words of the title, name of the author, author ID, author's comment and link karma, stored in relational database to save space for later use and analysis

 ### Current result: